codio-content/ThinkJava/codio-student-unit-exclude/book-structure/generate/.guides/content/conditionals-and-logic-boolean-methods.md

     return x > -10 && x < 10;
 }
 ```
+Try it out in the left pane.
+To compile and run the code, press the "Run!"
+{Run!}(sh .guides/bg.sh javac code/BooleanMethods.java java -cp code/ BooleanMethods )

 In `main`, you can invoke the method in the usual ways: